Puppy Care at EDGE

 While good puppy care includes lots of love from their new family, it is important to have your new puppy examined by a veterinarian in the first few days of adopting.
 This examination is important to assess your puppy’s health and check for any apparent health concerns.
 Your veterinarian will also discuss appropriate acclimation to the home, people, or other pets, disease risks your puppy may face, proper nutrition and feeding recommendations, necessary vaccinations, spaying or neutering, etc.

-For guidelines on being a responsible pet owner, please visit: https://fearfreehappyhomes.com/raise-fear-free-puppy/
+For guidelines on being a responsible puppy owner, please visit: How to Raise a Fear Free Puppy

 What to expect at your puppy’s first vet visit:

 A complete physical examination assesses your pet’s appropriate body condition (not underweight or overweight), level of socialization (happy and approachable or timid and retreating), checking for anything that may be of concern – heart murmur, round distended belly, patchy hair loss or sores, parasites, orthopedic abnormalities, issues with eyes, ears, mouth, genitalia, or lymph nodes.

 Common health problems in puppies:

 - Diarrhea often due to intestinal parasites or abrupt diet changes